BIOGRAPHY OF SHEIKH AKIJUDDIN

-Sheikh Akijuddin, (1929-2006) industrialist, entrepreneur and social worker, was born in the village Madhyadanga under Fultalaupazila of Khulna in 1929.
+Sheikh Akijuddin, (1929-2006) industrialist, entrepreneur, and social worker, was born in the village Madhyadanga under Fultalaupazila of Khulna in 1929.
 His mother’s name is Matina Begum.
 His father Sheikh Mofijuddin was an ordinary local trader and led a very humble life.
 Sheikh Akijuddin was the only child of his parents as his father was also the only son of his grandparents.
-He was admitted into a school, but used to remain away from the school, as he was required to give time in his father’s business.
+He was admitted into a school, but used to remain away from the school, as he was required to give time to his father’s business.
 The economic distress of the family led him to earn for the family.
 During the Great Famine of 1942-43, he left home and reached Calcutta in search of a job or business.

 He gained a small fortune of about ten thousand rupees from this business and returned home to visit his parents, but they did not live long enough to witness their magnificent son rise through the ranks of society.
 At the age of 19, Akijuddin married Sakhina Khatun.

 Bidhu Bhushan, a friend of his father’s, was famous at the time for his patent Bidhu Bidi, and Sir Akijuddin met him.
 In 1952, then began producing bidis (cigarettes) with his assistance.
 He also opened a grocery store near the Bezerdanga rail station.
 He profited from both of them.
 Aakij Bidi was the name he gave to his bidi.
 He began printing labels for his bidi in 1954.
 His brand gained a lot of traction quickly.
 The bidi business continued to thrive unchecked.
 By 1960-62, his bidi factory had grown to 250 employees.
 Akijuddin expanded his business to include rice, jute, and paddy, among other products.
 By 1972, Akij had amassed a sizable sum of money that he could put to better use.
 Currently, he is the founder of the Akij Group, an industrial conglomerate.
 The Akij Group gained money and expanded its operations.
-By 1998, the Akij Group has gathered the following industrial units under its umbrella: SAF Industries Limited, Dhaka Tobacco Industries Limited, Akij Printing and Packaging Limited, Akij Transport Agencies Limited, Navaron Printing and Packaging Limited, Jess Pharmaceutical Limited, Akij Match Factory Limited, Akij Jute Mills Limited, Akij Cement Company Limited, Akij Textiles Mills Limited, Akij Housing Limited.
+By 1998, the Akij Group had gathered the following industrial units under its umbrella: SAF Industries Limited, Dhaka Tobacco Industries Limited, Akij Printing and Packaging Limited, Akij Transport Agencies Limited, Navaron Printing and Packaging Limited, Jess Pharmaceutical Limited, Akij Match Factory Limited, Akij Jute Mills Limited, Akij Cement Company Limited, Akij Textiles Mills Limited, Akij Housing Limited.
 Approximately 32,000 people.
 The outstanding philanthropist and entrepreneur died on October 10, 2006, at the age of 77

 ➤ Social worker

-🏹 Date of Birth: 1929
+Date of Birth: 1929

 Birth Place: Khulna, Fultalaupazila, village Madhyadanga

-🏹 Education: Admitted into a school
+Education: Admitted into a school

-🏹 Mother: Matina Begum
+Mother: Matina Begum

 Children: 15 children

 Died: October 10, 2006

 Dying Age: 77 age

-🏹 Dying Place: Singapore
+Dying Place: Singapore

 Early Life :

-Sheikh Akijuddin was born in the hamlet of Madhyadanga in Khulna’s Fultalaupazila in 1929.
+Sheikh Akijuddin was born in the hamlet of Madhyadanga in Khulna’s Fultala upazila in 1929.
 Matina Begum is his mother’s name.
 Sheikh Mofijuddin, his father, was a common local businessman who lived a simple existence.
-Sheikh Akijuddin was his parents’ only child, and his father was also his grandparents’ only son.
+Sheikh Akijuddin was his parent’s only child, and his father was also his grandparents’ only son.
 He got accepted into a school, but he used to miss classes since he was forced to work in his father’s company.
 Because of the family’s financial difficulties, he decided to work.
 He left home and traveled to Calcutta in quest of work or a business during the Great Famine of 1942-43.
 Due to the poverty-stricken condition of the family, Akij Uddin did not get any formal schooling during his childhood.

-He launched a small company in Kolkata, which he eventually sold and returned to Phultala with ten rupee.
-He met BidhuBhushan, a friend of his father’s who used to make Beedi (hand-rolled cigarettes).
+He launched a small company in Kolkata, which he eventually sold and returned to Phultala with ten rupees.
+He met Bidhu Bhushan, a friend of his father’s who used to make Beedi (hand-rolled cigarettes).
 In 1952, Akijuddin began producing beedi with Bhushan’s assistance.
 Along with his beedi plant, he built a grocery store.
-He began selling them under the AkijBeedi label in 1954.
+He began selling them under the Akij Beedi label in 1954.
 In 1972, the enterprises were consolidated as the Akij group.

 Sir Sheikh Akij Uddin has made a huge contribution to Bangladesh’s jute and tobacco sectors.
 Akij Uddin has always conducted business with integrity and sincerity.
 Starting with the raw materials, he has placed a greater emphasis on the highest quality products.
 He has used a modern marketing strategy in product distribution and supply chain from the outset, in addition to product quality.
 He has taken the commercialization of his product seriously in the society of the moment because he believes that if the quality of the product is good, the consumer would find out for himself.
 Also, anytime Sir Akijuddn enters a new industry, he invests heavily from the outset.
 His efforts have been beneficial.
-He was a social service pioneer, as well as a pioneer in industry.
+He was a social service pioneer, as well as a pioneer in the industry.
 She launched the Ad-Din Foundation in 1980, and in 2008, a 500-bed Ad-Din Women’s Medical College Hospital was opened in Dhaka’s Maghbazar.
-This foundation also oversees a number of additional medical schools, hospitals, nursing facilities, schools, and colleges across the country.
+This foundation also oversees several additional medical schools, hospitals, nursing facilities, schools, and colleges across the country.
 The Akij Group’s influence to the country’s economy is likewise indisputable.
 The Akij Group paid Tk 3228.95 crore in taxes in the 2012-13 fiscal year.
 Furthermore, Akij’s Tobacco Concern, which was sold to Japan Tobacco in 2018, was valued at 1.48 billion US dollars at the time, or more than Tk 12,000 crore, making it the largest foreign direct investment in Bangladesh’s history.

 Sheikh Akij founded the Akij Group, which is an industrial giant.
 The Akij Group was able to increase its profits and expand its activities.
 The Akij Group has grouped the following industrial entities under its umbrella by the year 1998:

-🏹 Akij Printing and Packaging Limited (1974),
+Akij Printing and Packaging Limited (1974),

-🏹 Akij Transport Agencies Limited (1980),
+Akij Transport Agencies Limited (1980),

-🏹 Navaron Printing and Packaging Limited (1980),
+Navaron Printing and Packaging Limited (1980),

-🏹 Jess Pharmaceutical Limited (1986),
+Jess Pharmaceutical Limited (1986),

-🏹 Akij Match Factory Limited (1992),
+Akij Match Factory Limited (1992),

-🏹 Akij Jute Mills Limited (1994),
+Akij Jute Mills Limited (1994),

-🏹 Akij Cement Company Limited (1995),
+Akij Cement Company Limited (1995),

-🏹 Akij Textiles Mills Limited (1995),
+Akij Textiles Mills Limited (1995),

 Akij Housing Limited (1997).